akashsukhija/final_project_2020Sp/README.md

 Hypothesis 2:
     The number of overall accidents decreases when people can use cell phones only in Autonomous vehicles.
 (Do not use cell phones and drive cars)

+Assumptions made in the Project
+Percentage of Car Collisions per 100 Vehicles: 3% Percentage of Collisions per 100 Vehicles including Drivers under Influence of Alcohol:  3.3% Percentage of Collisions per 100 Vehicles including Drivers distracted due to Cell phone usage: 3.24% Percentage of Collisions of Autonomous Vehicles per 100 Vehicles: 2%

 References:
 1. https://www.willenslaw.com/distracted-driving-a-leading-cause-of-car-accidents-in-chicago/